Judge tosses involuntary manslaughter charges in Penn State hazing case

 Breaking News Emails

-This is the second time Sinclair has decided not to allow more of the serious charges to move forward as part of a trial.
+This is the second time Sinclair has decided not to allow the more serious charges to move forward as part of a trial.
 During a preliminary hearing last year, he threw out the same involuntary manslaughter charges as well as felony charges of aggravated assault.

 Following that decision, the Centre County District Attorney's Office announced it would refile charges in the high-profile case, which has put a spotlight on alcohol abuse and hazing in the Greek letter system.